-Next, have students watch the segment from episode 2210 of Great Lakes Now called What's an eFoil?
+Next, have students watch the segment from episode 2302 of Great Lakes Now called Ice Climbing.

 Last, have students complete their individual 4 Notes Summary and then discuss those in groups of 3-4 students.

 Teaching Tip: Use the Student Handouts to help students organize their thinking in writing around each of the lesson protocols.